Did you know that Omnisend customers automate 32% of their email conversions? Are you maximizing sales?

 Best for marketing features

-In terms of marketing, BigCommerce vs Shopify can be a tricky subject since the typical tools you’ll need to drive demand for your business are available on both.
+In terms of marketing, BigCommerce vs Shopify can be tricky since the typical tools you’ll need to drive demand for your business are available on both.
 For example, both Shopify and BigCommerce enable you to generate discount codes and gift cards to distribute to your shoppers.

 Nevertheless, you’ll need to go beyond abandoned cart recovery if you want to maximize the value of your email campaigns.
 To do that, it’s better to disregard the built-in features and depend instead on external email marketing services.
-Thankfully, there are several high-performing email marketing tools for Shopify and the best ones are available on BigCommerce as well.
+Thankfully, there are several high-performing email marketing tools for Shopify, and the best ones are available on BigCommerce as well.

 Apps, plugins and integrations

 Apps, plugins, and third-party integrations make up for any features you might need but are not built into the platform you choose.
 So, app availability should be a critical consideration in the BigCommerce vs Shopify debate.